Not Just Bendy – also smart, educated and mighty

 - Scientific Journal Article: Successful mast-cell-targeted treatment of chronic dyspareunia, vaginitis, and dysfunctional uterine bleeding. www.ncbi.nlm.nih.gov/pubmed/30964355

 - www.PelvicPain.Org – free website with info on pelvic pain for women, men and teens: Link to the teen page including period pain management

 - Cresta Fatigue Guide – excellent workbook for problem solving fatigue

 - Pedometer – to measure daily steps.
-Many smart phones have a built in pedometer (look in the health app) of you can get one from the app store
+Many smart phones have a built in pedometer (for iPhone: look in the Health app) and you can get more advanced options from the app store.

 - Sleep Tracker app